capu-bia/fingerprint-r503-mqtt/README.md

 Some configuration examples for Home Assistant.
 You need to edit the "configuration.yaml" file inside HA filesystem.
 See [official tutorial](https://www.home-assistant.io/getting-started/configuration/).

-### Simple match: know when any fingerprint is detected
+### Simple match: detct when any fingerprint is recognized

 NB: change "main" in ```state_topic``` to match your gate name.